oaksclay/RevuVue/README.md

-# RevuVue: AI-powered Review Summarizer
+# 🌟RevuVue: AI-powered Review Summarizer🌟

 Leverage OpenAI's API to distill customer reviews into a concise summary.
 With the UI powered by Streamlit and review management via sqlite3, RevuVue demonstrates how to tie multiple technologies together to provide a seamless experience.
 Perfect demonstration for leveraging LLM for quickly deploying a custom solution.